 RSI Indicator Buy and Sell Signals

 As mentioned before, the middle range of the RSI indicator isn’t that important.
 We’re interested in the extremes.
 Most traders would be interested in making a move when the indicator goes above 70 or below 30.
-When the RSI indicator value goes above 70, it indicates an overbought condition and may indicate a potential trend reversal.
+When the RSI indicator value goes above 70, it indicates an overbought condition and may indicate a potential trend reversal or pullback.
 That would be a good time to go short.
-On the other hand, if the value dips below 30, that is an oversold condition and also may lead to a trend reversal and that would be a good time to go long.
+On the other hand, if the value dips below 30, that is an oversold condition and also may lead to a trend reversal or a pullback and that would be a good time to go long.

 RSI Forex Strategy

 Another thing to keep in mind is that just because there is an overbought or oversold condition, it does not mean that there will be a trend reversal.
 The price may continue to go up even when the RSI indicator shows an overbought condition, or down when there’s an oversold condition.
-For this reason, your best bet of making the most out of the RSI indicator is to use it alongside other indicators before you commit.
+For this reason, your best bet of making the most out of the RSI indicator is to use it alongside other indicators and price action before you commit.
 We will cover more in depth of the price action entry requirements in the later section of this article.

 Alternatively, you need to wait for a price confirmation before making the move.
-If you are looking to go long, you want to see the price moving up along with the RSI indicator after a period of downtrend.
-If you want to go short, the price should dip with the RSI indicator after a long period of uptrend.
+If you are looking to go long, you want to see the price close bullish with the RSI indicator after a period of downtrend.
+If you want to go short, the price should close bearish with the RSI indicator after a long period of uptrend.
 We’ll talk about one of the best trading strategies using RSI indicator, divergence, and support/resistance level in the next section.

 Best RSI Trading Strategy Explained